iiasa/message-ix-models/doc/global/source/message_globiom/energy/resource/fossilfuel.rst

      - 20.1 – 67.1
      - 40.2 – 122

-The following table (:numref:`tab-ffavail`) presents the fossil resource availability in ZJ (2010-2100) for coal, oil and gas, for SSP1, SSP2 and SSP3, respectively.
+The following table (:numref:`tab-ffavail`) presents the ultimate fossil resource availability for coal, oil and gas, for SSP1, SSP2 and SSP3, respectively.

 .. _tab-ffavail:
 .. list-table:: Fossil resource availability for SSP1, SSP2, and SSP3 (Fricko et al., 2016 :cite:`fricko_marker_2016`).